Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 **Disadvantages:**
 Greedy nearest neighbor matching may result in poor quality matches overall.
 The first few matches might be good matches, and the rest poor matches.
 This is because one match at a time is optimized, instead of the whole system.
 An alternative is optimal matching, which takes into account the entire system before making any matches (Rosenbaum, 2002).
 When there is a lot of competition for controls, greedy matching performs poorly and optimal matching performs well.
 Which method you use may depend on your goal; greedy matching will create well-matched groups, while optimal matching created well-matched pairs \(Stuart, 2010\)[4].

-In oder to perform nearest neighbor maching or any other propensity score based methods, first propensity scores must be estimated.
-In our study we perform gready nearest neighbor matching using propensity scores estimated using three different models:
+In order to perform nearest neighbor matching or any other propensity score based methods, first propensity scores must be estimated.
+In our study we perform greedy nearest neighbor matching using propensity scores estimated using three different models:

 * Logistic Regression
 * Random Forest
 * Generalized Gradient Boosting

-#### Propesity Score Estimation
+#### Propensity Score Estimation
-The idea with propensity score matching is that we use a logit model to estimate the probability that each observation in our dataset was in the treatment or control group.Then we use the predicted probabilities to prune out dataset such that, forevery treated unit, there’s a control unit that can serve as a viable counterfactual.
+The idea with propensity score matching is that we use a logit model to estimate the probability that each observation in our dataset was in the treatment or control group.Then we use the predicted probabilities to prune out dataset such that, for every treated unit, there’s a control unit that can serve as a viable counterfactual.

 The estimation of propensity scores could be done using: